NiuTrans/Vision-LLM-Alignment/README.md

 ### Models
 Vision-LLM requires both a vision encoder and a language model.
 Its architecture is depicted in the [figure](https://github.com/microsoft/DeepSpeedExamples/blob/master/applications/DeepSpeed-VisualChat/assets/model.png).
+You can also directly employ a vision LLM after SFT, such as LLaVA-1.5/-NeXT and LLaMA-3.2-Vision-Instruction, as the actor model.

 ### Datasets
 We have tentatively implemented all alignment training based on this LLaVA dataset format.